NavenAllen/AWS-SAA-C03-Course/18-Hybrid-and-Migration/notes.md

 DX provides NO ENCRYPTION and needs to be managed on a per application basis.

+### Public VIF + VPN over DX
+We can use a Public VIF + VPN over IPSec to provide encryption

+VPN Site2Site is also a backup

+We use Public VIF cause we connecto to Public IPs (gateways)

 ### AWS Transit Gateway (TGW)

 Network transit hub to connect VPCs to on premises networks